 A design paradigm for the next generation must take social interaction into account.
 Small clusters of homes within walking distance of a common space such as a kitchen, dining room, or lounge facilitates shared meals, music and other group activities.
 When establishing a new foothold, building this shared space should be the minimal starting point.

 By pooling effort and resources as a group, the initial cost of buildings, renewable energy systems, and other tools and equipment can be distributed and reduced.
 Once established, these rural, off-grid centers provide an example of what is possible, and a low barrier to entry to new participants.

 To maximize impact, these off-grid centers must network and form alliances with individuals and groups working towards the same goals.
-To draw these groups together the same principles apply: food, music, fire, and cooperative effort.
+To draw these groups together the same psychological principles apply.
 In this way, parallel systems can be built, gradually rendering the current socio-economic paradigm obsolete.

 The human brain is capable of rewiring itself even into adulthood.
 This phenomenon is referred to as neuroplasticity.
 Neuroplastic change can be initiated in response to injuries, new behaviors, thoughts, emotions, or environmental stimuli, and can occur at the microscopic level with individual neurons, or may involve large scale cortical remapping.